 Once you’ve chosen your plan, you can go ahead and scan the QR code and it will immediately activate your plan.
 They recommend doing this 1 day before your travels.
 This means that when you get to your chosen destination, you will have mobile data straight away.

 I can’t stress how important this is as oftentimes, as soon as we land, the first thing we do is try to connect to the internet in order to figure out transportation to our hotel/ Airbnb.
 Having this instant access to mobile data as soon as we arrive is pretty useful.

 Benefits of using an eSIM?

-For me, one of the main benefits of using an eSIM is the reduction of plastic waste.
+For me, one of the main benefits of using an eSIM (such as Holafly or Nomad App) is the reduction of plastic waste.
 As mentioned above, I hate having to buy and discard multiple sim cards, especially when we are moving around different destinations.

 In Europe particularly, Holafly allows you to get one simcard which you can use in all these countries: United Kingdom, Sweden, Spain, Slovenia, Slovakia, Romania, Portugal, Norway, Netherlands, Malta, Luxembourg, Lithuania, Liechtenstein, Latvia, Italy, Ireland, Hungary, Greece, Germany, Georgia, France, Finland, Estonia, Denmark, Cyprus, Czech Republic, Bulgaria, Belgium, Austria, Armenia, and Jersey.